FischbachLab/nf-ninjaindex/README.md

 Acidaminococcus-sp-D21-MAF-2,path/to/HCom2_20221117/genomes/Acidaminococcus-sp-D21-MAF-2.fna
 ........
 ```
 After running the above script successfully, you should see two folders, fasta and db.
-The former contains all reformated stains in fna and the latter contains all the db related files.
+The former contains all the reformated strains, and the latter contains all the db related files.

 1. Build a binmap file in the db folder and rename it depending on your project, e.g., HCom2.ninjaIndex.binmap.csv
 Please see the job submission examples in [building ninjaIndex](submission-examples.md)